 - Try a probiotic supplement — Probiotic supplements don’t cure allergies, but the vitamins they contain (like zinc) can help your dog’s chronic itching and hot spots.
 Pet parents report that the Natural Dog Company multivitamin supplement has helped control their pup’s allergy symptoms.

 - Give them over-the-counter oral medicine — Dogs can take oral medication like Zyrtec and Benadryl for allergies, but you need to speak to your vet first.
 Keep in mind that allergy relief medication helps control symptoms, but doesn’t cure allergies.
 When administering OTC meds, be careful with the dosage and make sure it’s apt for your pet.
+For a natural method, ask your vet if your pup could benefit from a dog allergy supplement, like Premium Care’s Aller-Immune Chews.

 - Talk to your veterinarian about steroids and anti-itch medication — If recommended by a veterinarian, steroids can help manage allergies.
 However, steroids can come with side effects, so they aren’t used long-term.
 Vets can also prescribe anti-itch medication like Apoquel and Cytopoint that come with fewer side effects.